 - Creation of no less than 10 new full-time permanent employment positions for U.S. residents within two years (the relatives of the investor are not counted towards “10 new jobs”)

 The USCIS definition of a commercial enterprise - any for-profit activity formed for the ongoing conduct of lawful business including, but not limited to:

 - Partnership (limited or general)

 - Business trust or other entity, which may be publicly or privately owned

 Capital can be composed of cash, equipment, inventory, other tangible property, cash equivalents and indebtedness secured by assets owned by the alien entrepreneur.
 Provided that assets of the new commercial enterprise upon which the petition is based are not used to secure any of the indebtedness.

 How to Make an Invetment?

 There are two ways to invest in a commercial enterprise in the U.S.

-- Found a new enterprise or become a partner in the already-existing U.S. company;
+- Establish a new business or become a partner in the already-existing U.S. company; or

 - Invest through a regional center.